 “But no-one needs to feel alone and we’re all here to help.
 People can speak to us privately at the event or arrange to attend a follow-up service at a more convenient time.”

-Carousel events were launched by Hull and East Yorkshire Hospitals NHS Trust in September and the drop-in events, which run from 6pm to 8pm on the last Wednesday in the month, have proved hugely popular.
+Carousel events were launched by Hull University Teaching Hospitals NHS Trust in September and the drop-in events, which run from 6pm to 8pm on the last Wednesday in the month, have proved hugely popular.

 Hundreds of couples have attended the Carousels and the Hey Baby team are now seeing couples who first attended shortly after they discovered they were expecting a baby who are now preparing for the birth.

 Melanie Lee, birth education midwife who leads the HEY Baby team, said: “The great thing about the Carousel events is that even if people came before, they can pick up new information on the next stage of their pregnancy or start thinking about their options for birth as their due date approaches.

 “We’ve got information to help couples during pregnancy, at the time of birth and beyond so people can always find something which will be of benefit to them, regardless of which stage they are at.”

 Midwives working at the hospital and in the community can talk women through their options and birth plans, offering support and guidance to help women make the best choice for them and their babies.

 They can also sign MAT B1 forms required for maternity payments for working women and to enable them to benefit from free prescriptions and dental care.